Danish Americans: Culture

 As the Danes came to the U.S., they brought with them their traditional foods.
-Popular Danish cuisine includes kringle (almond paste pastry), Wienerbrød and fastelavnsboller or Danish pastry (what Americans call breakfast "Danish"), æbleskiver (puffed pan cakes), frikadeller (Danish veal and pork meatballs), flæskesteg (pork roast), and risengrød (rice pudding).
-Despite the perceived importance of beer in modern Danish national culture, Danish immigrants were largely unsuccessful in penetrating the competitive American beer industry, which was saturated by immigrant German and Czech brew masters.
+Popular Danish cuisine includes kringle (almond paste pastry), Wienerbrød and fastelavnsboller or Danish pastry (commonly called a "Danish"), æbleskiver (puffed pan cakes), frikadeller (Danish veal and pork meatballs), flæskesteg (pork roast), and risengrød (rice pudding).
+Despite the importance of beer in modern Danish national culture, Danish immigrants were largely unsuccessful in penetrating the competitive American beer industry, which was saturated by immigrant German brew masters.
+Danish Christmas cookies called pepernoot also popular among Danish Americans.

 In 1872, Danish Americans in Omaha, Nebraska, founded Den Danske Pioneer, or Danish Pioneer, an English-Danish newspaper.
 Now published in Hoffman Estates, Illinois, it is the oldest Danish American newspaper in publication.

 Snow College, located in Ephraim, Utah in Sanpete County, Utah, holds an annual Scandinavian Festival to honor their heritage and Danish as well as immigrants from other Scandinavian countries.
 The festival is held during two days in May.
 "And it expresses the warmth you’ll feel as you visit with us.
 You see, many of us are descendants of the plucky Scandinavians who crossed ocean and plain to settle our gorgeous valley.
 That proud past is part of our everyday lives.
 And we delight in sharing it with visitors."
 It features costumes, dancing, storytelling, entertainment, historical tours, craft and food booths.

 Education

-Like many other immigrant groups, Danish Americans also founded schools to educate their youth.
-Traditional Danish "folk schools," which focused more on learning outcomes than grades or diplomas, were operated primarily between the 1870s and 1930s in heavily Danish communities such as Racine, Wisconsin, Elk Horn, Iowa; Ashland, Michigan; West Denmark, Wisconsin; Nysted, Nebraska; Tyler, Minnesota; Viborg, South Dakota; Kenmare, North Dakota; and Solvang, California.
+Danish Americans also founded a few schools to promote traditionalism.
+Danish "folk schools," which focused more on learning outcomes than grades or diplomas, were operated primarily between the 1870s and 1930s in heavily Danish communities such as Racine, Wisconsin, Elk Horn, Iowa; Ashland, Michigan; West Denmark, Wisconsin; Nysted, Nebraska; Tyler, Minnesota; Viborg, South Dakota; Kenmare, North Dakota; and Solvang, California.
 Omaha, Nebraska and neighboring Council Bluffs, Iowa, had major colonies of Danes for many years.

 The one major still-operating historically Danish American college is Grand View University, founded in 1896 in Des Moines, Iowa.
 Grand View University continues to maintain a large archival collection of Danish American history.
 Another institution, Dana College in Blair, Nebraska, operated from 1884 until 2010, but closed its doors in July 2010 due to failing enrollment.
 The Danish American Archive and Library that once resided at Dana College is now independently situated in Blair.
-The archive contains the country’s largest and broadest collection of materials relating to the life experience, cultural heritage and vital contributions to North America of the people of Danish extraction.
+The archive contains the country's largest and broadest collection of materials relating to the life experience, cultural heritage and vital contributions to North America of the people of Danish extraction.